-- Clinical education and experience begin with the Foundations of Doctoring Curriculum (FDC), providing students with training in direct patient care and professional development.
-The Foundations of Doctoring curriculum runs concurrently with other courses and blocks throughout Phases I, II and III. - Also, part of the longitudinal core, Problem-Based Learning (PBL) sessions are designed to accompany the learning during the Essentials Core Blocks during Phases I & II.
-In a small group setting, with the same peers and "tutor," students work on solving medical problems as a group. - Woven through all Phases are Threads: Humanities, Ethics and Professionalism (HEP), Cultural, Health Equity, and Society (CHES), and Evidence Based Medicine and Informatics (EBM). - In addition, the Mentored Scholarly Activity (MSA) course provides students with the opportunity to work closely with a faculty mentor on a project of mutual interest across four years. - The Integrated Clinician Course (ICC) is an 8-week course composed of five minicourses spread out across Phases III and IV.
-The ICC brings together an entire class to focus on important skills and knowledge in areas that are vital to the practice of medicine but are often difficult to teach in the clinical setting health policy, ethics, professionalism, and clinical decision-making among many others. - Along with peers from other health professions programs on campus, students participate in the Inter-professional Education Program.
-During Phase I & II, the Inter-professional Education and Development (IPED) course introduces students to basic knowledge, skills and attitudes in the domains of Teamwork/Collaboration, Values/Ethics, and Safety/Quality.
-During Phase III, students participate in Clinical Transformations, a simulation experience where they apply their Inter-professional learning.
+- Woven through all Phases are Threads: Humanities, Ethics and Professionalism (HEP), Cultural, Health Equity, and Society (CHES), and Evidence Based Medicine and Informatics (EBM). - In addition, the Mentored Scholarly Activity (MSA) course provides students with the opportunity to work closely with a faculty mentor on a project of mutual interest across four years.

-Tracks are an elective component of the curriculum that run across all Phases.
+- The Integrated Clinician Course (ICC/ Basecamp) is an 8-week course composed of five mini-courses spread out across Phases III and IV.
+The ICC brings together an entire class to focus on important skills and knowledge in areas that are vital to the practice of medicine but are often difficult to teach in the clinical setting - health policy, ethics, professionalism, and clinical decision-making among many others. - Along with peers from other health professions programs on campus, students participate in the Inter-professional Education Program.
+During Phase III, students participate in Clinical Transformations, a simulation experience where they apply their Inter-professional learning. - Tracks are an elective component of the curriculum that run across all Phases.
 Tracks provide students the opportunity to focus on an area of interest with likeminded peers and faculty.
 Tracks may have additional policies regarding admission and curriculum requirements.